nathan-tranquilla/magnoliacoasts/src/data/milestonePackages/birthday.md

   - natural, no props included
   - $50 to include family + 5 photos
   - $50 to include cake
-  - $50 to include cake
-  - in studio only
+  - in studio or outdoor
 ---

 ![Birthday](../../assets/birthdayMilestone.png)